jrmarino/synth/README.md

 field will remove all search filters.
 Additionally, every cell in the *No.* column will filter the history for the port origin, which is particularly useful for finding all the ports that the builders skipped due to build failures or finding the port set to IGNORE.
+The builder ID column cells also trigger a quick sort on all work performed by the builder.

 To view the report on a localhost, simply navigate the browser to the reports directory.
 To view it remotely, a web server has to be installed,